Last updated: 23.08.2024

 4. Close the Vehicle types window.

-Step 4: Set the fuel, consumption and CO2 emissions for the price vehicle types
+Step 4: Enter CO2 emissions for the price vehicle types

 1. Click on Economy > Price listsPrice vehicle types > Emissions tab.